mkoperator/conduent-azure-golive/Section 2/Labs/2.1.6/README.md

-# 2.1.6 LAB: Setup Rancher on Cluster
+# 2.1.6 LAB: Setup AKS Rancher on Cluster
 This is the most involved and important lab of the course.
 Setting up a base Rancher 2.x installation is required to complete the course.

 The lab is broken up into two components, Azure Resource Creation and then Rancher Deployment.
 The Azure resource creation can be done via the commandline or via the portal.
 The Rancher Deployment part is done via helm in the commandline.
 Your machine should meet the course's lab requirements.